Persian Calendar, a Solar Hijri Calendar

 Persian New year starts with the beginning of the Spring and vernal equinox in Iran.
 In fact, the first day of the Spring (corresponds to March 20, 2020) is the first day of the year that is also the first day of the greatest festival of the year called Nowruz celebrated around the world by Iranians.
 This festival is held to welcome the spring and new year and runs a course of 13 days.

-Persian Calendar or Iranian Calendar consists of 365 days in a year while a leap year has 366 days.
+Persian Calendar or Iranian Calendar consists of 365 days in a year while a leap year has 366 days (such as the year 2020 that is a leap year).
 There is not an exact mathematical rule to determine the leap years because the Persian calendar is an observational one.
 Indeed, the number of days between two vernal equinoxes assign if the last month of the year that is called Esfand is 29 or 30 days.
 However, several proposals have been made to approximate the accuracy of the Solar Hijri calendar.

 |English Months||Persian Months|